 And we eventually return to the ocean to thrive.
 In many ways, addressing the function of whales as guardians of the sea allows for an unusual animal-human alliance: while we nurture a continuous fascination for these marine mammals through reading and sighting, we keep an eye on them through conservational works.
 With whales prospering, life blooms.
 The so-called ecosystem services (ES) of whales can be described as activities that keep the environment in good health, therefore contributing to human well-being.

 That’s why people cheer when spotting a whale.
 Even unconsciously, we feel safe, uplifted.
 Spotting a whale may be as delightful as watching the beating heart of our blue planet emerging right before our eyes.
 Harming them means jeopardizing life in all its different facets.

-Saving the whales became an international movement between the 60s and the 70s when the first humpback whales songs were shared with the world by American biologist and environmentalist Roger Searle Payne and Scott McVay.
-Mankind was moved by such mystical and appealing sounds as if it has discovered the cries of those whose population was being slaughtered.
-Joint efforts followed to pave the way for the 1982 whales hunt moratorium—which Iceland opposed to rehabilitate whaling in 2003.
+Saving the whales became an international movement between the 60s and the 70s when the first humpback whale songs were shared with the world by American biologist and environmentalist Roger Searle Payne and Scott McVay.
+Humankind was moved by such mystical and appealing sounds as if it has discovered the cries of those whose population was being slaughtered.
+Joint efforts followed to pave the way for the 1982 whale hunt moratorium—which Iceland opposed, to rehabilitate whaling in 2003.

-The wonder of whales lays perhaps in the expressive force of their non-human communication on which many environmental experts has for long laid ears.
+The wonder of whales lies perhaps in the expressive force of their non-human communication on which many environmental experts have for long laid ears.
 Who’s going to be the next enchanted by whales, Norway or Japan?